Home

 Claire Leibowicz

-Claire Leibowicz is the Head of AI and Media Integrity at the Partnership on AI, where she has worked since the organization's inception.
-Under Claire's leadership, the AI and Media Integrity program works with stakeholders from civil society, media, academia, and industry to investigate emerging AI...
+Claire Leibowicz is the Head of the AI and Media Integrity Program at The Partnership on AI (PAI), where she has worked since the organization's inception.
+With nearly a decade of experience in AI and society, she has developed multistakeholder AI governance strategies, researched responsible AI, an...

 Sam Gregory